Funding

 Congress appropriated $174.2 billion through the five Ukraine supplemental appropriation acts enacted FY 2022 through FY 2024, of which $163.6 billion was allocated for OAR and the Ukraine response, and $10.6 billion was allocated for other, primarily humanitarian, purposes.
 Additional funds of $18 billion were allocated from annual agency appropriations and $1.1 billion was allocated from other supplemental appropriation acts.

-Supplemental funding includes security, governance and development, and humanitarian assistance to Ukraine; funding to support enhanced U.S. military presence and activity in Europe; and replenishment of U.S. military stocks transferred to the Ukrainian Armed Forces (UAF).
+Supplemental funding includes security, governance and development, and humanitarian assistance to Ukraine's funding to support enhanced U.S. military presence and activity in Europe; and replenishment of U.S. military stocks transferred to the Ukrainian Armed Forces (UAF).

 Funding Pipeline